w41k4z/java-blossom/README.md

 - **Text file Utilities:** Efficiently handle file operations, including reading and writing

-- **Convenient Helpers:** Boost productivity with various helper classes, such as date helpers, class helpers, and more.
+- **Convenient Helpers:** Boost productivity with various helper classes, such as date helper, class helper, number helper and more.

 - **Data Summarization and Averaging:** Analyze data effectively with tools to summarize, average, and manipulate data.